Police Academy

 Curriculum Practical

-A list of things they have to learn looks, at a glance, like a digest of a university curriculum.
-Upon closer examination it is clear that practical policemanship is the general theme of all the subjects, which included, “methods and practices of thieves and pickpockets,” “what constitutes evidence and how to present it in court,” “How to find evidence,” “How to catch handle and subdue criminals,” “How to write reports” and a score of other things.
+At first glance, the list of things they need to learn appears to be a simplified version of a university curriculum.
+Upon closer examination, it is clear that practical policemanship is the general theme of all the subjects, which included “methods and practices of thieves and pickpockets,” “what constitutes evidence and how to present it in court,” “how to find evidence,” “how to catch and subdue criminals,” “how to write reports,” and a score of other things.

 Sergeant Plantholt has had to pioneer in building up the school, learning what studies to require and what lessons to prepare as he went along.
 For instance, one of his recent classes had a terrible time with his spelling.
 Its sample reports were full of the most atrociously spelled words he had ever seen.
 In a spelling test he gave them early in the session, the man with the highest average got three words right out of 30.